Fitzwilliam, West Yorkshire

-Fitzwilliam is a small village on the edge of West Yorkshire, England, in the City of Wakefield district.
+Fitzwilliam is a village on the edge of West Yorkshire, England, in the City of Wakefield district.
 The village falls within the Hemsworth ward of Wakefield City Council.

 Governance

 It is part of the town of Hemsworth and local government is in the hands of Wakefield Metropolitan District Council, with the Hemsworth Town Council as a mainly consultative body.
 However, the Post Office recognises it as a separate settlement from the town of Hemsworth.